PhantomDraft/phantomdraft.github.io/content/en/library/night-of-the-living-dead-1968.md

 ---
 title: "Night of the Living Dead (1968)"
-description: "Night of the Living Dead: A Harrowing Vision of Unity"
+description: "A Harrowing Vision of Unity"
 # format for string: "xxxx-xx-xx"
 date: 1968-10-01
 lastmod: "2024-12-24"
 # set false when you want the post publish
-draft: true
+draft: false
 # one category: ["category-1"]
 # more categories: ["category-1", "category-2", ...]
 categories: ["My reviews"]
 # refer to categories
-tags: ["sci-fi", "folklore", "isolation", "biohazard", "pandemic", "zombie", "cannibals", "george romero"]
+tags: ["sci-fi", "biopunk", "folklore", "isolation", "biohazard", "pandemic", "zombie", "cannibals", "george romero"]
 # seires
 series: ["Horrors that are Referenced"]
 # Top image for the post /local/images/test/cover.jpg